zsenarchitect/EA_Dist_Backup/Installation/How To Install.md

 3. Double click on
     - "EnneadTab-For-Revit(Legacy).exe"

+4. You can now open Revit.

 ## 2.2.
 EnneadTab-For-Revit
 1. Make sure you have pyrevit installed.
+Revit is not open.

 2. Navigate to
     - "C:\Users\\[USER_NAME]\Documents\EnneadTab Ecosystem\EA_Dist\Installation"